major/supernova/README.md

 To get started, you'll need to choose an environment and a configuration option.
 Here's an example of some data you might not want to keep in plain text:

-    supernova-keyring --set production NOVA_API_KEY
+    supernova-keyring --set production OS_PASSWORD

 **TIP**: If you need to use the same data for multiple environments, you can use a global credential item very easily:

-    supernova-keyring --set global MyCompanyLDAPPassword
+    supernova-keyring --set global MyCompanySSO

 Once it's stored, you can test a retrieval:

     # Normal, per-environment storage
-    supernova-keyring --get production NOVA_API_KEY
+    supernova-keyring --get production OS_PASSWORD

     # Global storage
-    supernova-keyring --get global MyCompanyLDAPPassword
+    supernova-keyring --get global MyCompanySSO

 You'll need to confirm that you want the data from your keychain displayed in plain text (to hopefully thwart shoulder surfers).

 Once you've stored your sensitive data, simply adjust your *supernova* configuration file:

-    #NOVA_API_KEY = really_sensitive_api_key_here
+    #OS_PASSWORD = really_sensitive_api_key_here

     # If using storage per environment
-    NOVA_API_KEY = USE_KEYRING
+    OS_PASSWORD = USE_KEYRING

     # If using global storage
-    NOVA_API_KEY = USE_KEYRING['MyCompanyLDAPPassword']
+    OS_PASSWORD = USE_KEYRING['MyCompanySSO']

-When *supernova* reads your configuration file and spots a value of `USE_KEYRING`, it will look for credentials stored under `NOVA_API_KEY` for that environment automatically.
+When *supernova* reads your configuration file and spots a value of `USE_KEYRING`, it will look for credentials stored under `OS_PASSWORD` for that environment automatically.
 If your keyring doesn't have a corresponding credential, you'll get an exception.

 #### A brief note about environment variables

 *supernova* will only replace and/or append environment variables to the already present variables for the duration of the *nova* execution.
-If you have `NOVA_USERNAME` set outside the script, it won't be used in the script since the script will pull data from `~/.supernova` and use it to run *nova*.
+If you have `OS_USERNAME` set outside the script, it won't be used in the script since the script will pull data from `~/.supernova` and use it to run *nova*.
 In addition, any variables which are set prior to running *supernova* will be left unaltered when the script exits.